Date: 16 February 2015. Stainless Manifold Ordered (tractor motor

 The final cost of this custom built box is not yet in.
 We

 are talking a day of labor, plus parts.
-It won't be inexpensive, though
+It will not be inexpensive, though

-this should be a one-time item.
-Like many others, I'd rather pay once for
+this should be a one-time purchase item.
+Like many others, I would rather pay once for

 a superior job.
-This work should last until I'm 90 years old.
+This work should last until I am 90 years old.
 By then, I

 just might be ready to come ashore -- but I hope not!